morse-simulator/morse/doc/morse/user/actuators/ptu.rst

 Configurable parameters
 -----------------------

 -  **Speed**: (float) rotation speed for the movements of the pan-tilt unit.
-Default value is 1 radian/s
+Default value is 1 radian/s.
 -  **Tolerance**: (float) the accepted error between the angle of each segment and the one specified.
 If set too low, the actuator will jump back and forth between positions close to those indicated.
-Default value is 0.005 radians
+Default value is 0.005 radians.
--  **Manual**: (boolean) select whether to use control from an external program or direct control using the **Logic Bricks**
+- **Manual**: (boolean) select whether to use control from an external program or direct control using the **Logic Bricks**.

 Services
 --------